 Prior to comparing the NSS of two ISBN-based URNs for equivalence, all hyphens, if present, MUST be removed and letter 'X' capitalized.
 Prior to comparing a URN based on ISBN-10 with a URN based on ISBN-13, the ISBN-10 MUST be converted to the ISBN-13 form.
-This step is necessary since the ISBN-10s may or may not be already converted to the new form; libraries SHOULD keep the old ISBN since it is the one printed in books published prior to 2007, while publishers MAY convert the old identifiers originally assigned in ISBN-10 form and use the equivalent ISBN-13s in unchanged reprints of the books, which according to the ISBN assignment rules should not receive a new ISBN.
+This step is necessary since it is not possible to know if the ISBN-10s have been converted to the new form; libraries SHOULD keep the old ISBN since it is the one printed in books published prior to 2007, while publishers MAY convert the old identifiers originally assigned in ISBN-10 form and use the equivalent ISBN-13s in unchanged reprints of the books, which according to the ISBN assignment rules should not receive a new ISBN.

-Note that, according to RFC 2141bis, the prefix "URN:ISBN:" is case-insensitive; generic URI parsing and comparison software frequently uses lower case as the canonical (normalized) form.
+Note that the prefix "URN:ISBN:" is case-insensitive; generic URI parsing and comparison software frequently uses lower case as the canonical (normalized) form.